brainlife/app-predict-ppcs/README.md

 ### Running Locally (on your machine)

 1. git clone this repo.
-2. Inside the cloned directory, create `config.json` with something like the following content with paths to your input files.
+2. Inside the cloned directory, create `config.json` with something, like the following content with paths to your input files.

 ```json
 {